JaredVogt/dotfiles.v2/fish/README.md

 Getting fish going should be easy, but it isn't.
 I have failed to get it all in one file.
 So...
-1. `installOFM.sh`
+1. `installFisher.sh`

+----------------------------- everything below here needs to be updated
-2. `installCustomizations.sh`
+2. `installCustomizations.sh` FIXME do note run this

 check out inkdrop for more details

 ## Plugins
-Currently installed...
-FabioAntunes/fish-nvm
-edc/bass
-jethrokuan/fzf
+These were installed at one time - need to go back and revist what each does FabioAntunes/fish-nvm edc/bass jethrokuan/fzf